 The artificial fracture is a typical shell fracture, as shown in Fig. 8.

-The test results show that the shell fracture is an abnormal fracture, and the cause of its formation needs to be further analyzed.
+The test results reveal that the shell fracture is an abnormal fracture, and its formation requires further analysis.

 3.3 Chemical composition analysis